42 of Our Favorite Places in Hanoi, Vietnam

 The menu consists of vegan items like vegan spring rolls, two types of vegan banh mi sandwiches and some vegan desserts.
 This is a good place to stop for lunch, and if you stick around the area, there are a few cafes to visit that we recommend.

-Sights to See in Hanoi
+Best Sights to See on a Trip to Hanoi

 Dong Xuan Market